Welcome back to the EIB Network and Rush Limbaugh, the Excellence in Broadcasting Network.

 Romney, I think, blew it big time, although nobody knew it at the time.

-Well, I I had an inkling of it.
+Well, I had an inkling of it.

-You remember me saying, because he kept going on and on how he'd done this and he'd done that in the private sector, the private sector here, private sector.
+Because he kept going on and on how he'd done this and he'd done that in the private sector, the private sector here, private sector.

-I said I'm thinking that that term is starting to turn people off because it sounds exclusive.
+I'm thinking that that term is starting to turn people off because it sounds exclusive.

-It sounds exclusive.
+It sounds exclusion.

 Private sector, what's the first word?